mrrobot-ec/DotFiles/README.md

 # Custom DotFiles
-This repository contains my own customization for vim, oh-my-zsh & tmux, hope this will be usefull for you. 👨🏻‍💻
+This repository contains my own customization for vim, oh-my-zsh & tmux in Mac enviroment.
+I hope this will be usefull for you. 👨🏻‍💻

 ![](images/Terminal.png)

+## Recom:
+Install and use brew.

 ## Requierements:
   1. Install iterm2.